afshari-maryam/Image-Translation-Pix2Pix/README.md

 Put the model in ``` /training_checkpoints ``` folder.<br />
 Put the directory of your test image in ``` Make_Inference.py ```<br />
 Run  ``` Make_Inference.py ``` on a test image.<br />
+My model, designed to handle images with arbitrary size.<br />
+I have implemented a resizing mechanism that standardizes all input images to a consistent size of (256, 256).<br />

 ## Prediction and Accuracy